Outdoor Air Pollution

 Ongoing efforts to examine emissions from industrial sources, verify proximity-based emission exposure metrics, and evaluate their associations with non-Hodgkin lymphoma and other cancers

-Investigation of the etiologic relationship between long-term exposure to ambient outdoor ultrafine particle pollution and lung cancer risk in southern California
+Investigation of the etiologic relationship between long-term exposure to ambient outdoor air pollutants and cancer risk

 Outdoor Air Pollution from Intensive Animal Agriculture